MODSetter/gpt-instagram/README.md

-5. Since GPT-Instagram uses Drizzle ORM make sure to run `yarn generate` & `yarn migrate` before you run the project to create your DB.
+6. Since GPT-Instagram uses Drizzle ORM make sure to run `yarn` then `yarn generate` & `yarn migrate` before you run the project to create your DB.

-6. Finally run `yarn dev` to run the Application.
+7. Finally run `yarn dev` to run the Application.